eriksvedang/.emacs.d/README.md

 * P P to do a git push
 * F F to do a git pull
 * k   to discard changes
+* M-x magit-log-buffer-file   Show git log for the active buffer

 Org
 ===